gitlabhq/omnibus-gitlab/doc/development/gitlab-ctl-commands.md

 ## add_command_under_category(string, string, string, int, ruby_block)

-This method will add a new command to your ctl under a category, useful for grouping similar commands together logically in help output.
+This method will add a new command to your `gitlab-ctl` under a category, useful for grouping similar commands together logically in help output.

 Input arguments: